AaltoGIS/QGIS-tutorials/source/index.rst

    contain the root `toctree` directive.
 .. figure:: img/qgis-tutorials-banner.png

-*Spatial Analysis and QGIS*
+*Spatial Analysis with QGIS*
 ---------------------------

-The **Spatial Analysis and QGIS** course introduces to students to basic spatial analysis algorithms with a desktop open source software QGIS
+The **Spatial Analysis with QGIS** website gives to students an introduction to basic spatial operations using the open source GIS desktop software QGIS.

 .. admonition:: Note for participants